 - 1. All exhibits will be conference judged. - 2.
-Evaluation will take place on July 10, 2023, at the assigned time for each club.
+Evaluation will take place on July 8, 2024, at the assigned time for each club.
 Youth should arrive 15 minutes prior to their scheduled time. - 3.
 If there is a conflict with the scheduled time, contact the Extension Office to reschedule.
-This must be done prior to July 10.
-If you absolutely cannot participate in the conference judging experience, make arrangements to have your exhibits available on July 10, for written comments. - 4.
+This must be done prior to July 8.
+If you absolutely cannot participate in the conference judging experience, make arrangements to have your exhibits available on July 8, for written comments. - 4.
 Youth should enter the South door of the Mathews Building upon arrival and check in with the Superintendents. - 5.
 LARGE ITEMS Check in with the superintendents and they will help you decide how to handle these prior to your evaluation. - 6.
 Each exhibit must have a completed General Exhibit Information form or the Photography Exhibit form prior to evaluation.
 If you have additional supporting materials this should be assembled and available for evaluation prior to check in with the superintendents. - 7.
-Exhibitors will receive their completed entry tags and a preprinted

-- entry form upon check in.
+Exhibitors will receive their completed entry tags and a preprinted entry form upon check in.
 Exhibitors should then make sure that each entry tag is attached to the appropriate exhibit prior to exhibit evaluation. - 8.
 When check in is completed, you will be directed to the designated waiting area.
-As judges become available, members will be called to the judging area. - 9.
-Following evaluation of the 4-H exhibits all entry tags must be scanned for results before leaving the evaluation area.
+As judges become available, members will be called to the judging area.

+- 9. Following evaluation of the 4-H exhibits all entry tags must be scanned for results before leaving the evaluation area.
 After all exhibits have been evaluated, you will then take your entry form and evaluated exhibits to the ribbon table for the appropriate ribbon. - 10.
 There will not be entry fees for items.
 The Ribbon premiums have been reduced to accommodate this.
 All entries will be awarded premiums: Blue \$2.25; Red \$1.75 and white \$1.50.
 There are no extra premiums for State Fair or Outstanding First Year members. - 11.
-All exhibits considered for State Fair will be kept at the Mathews building until judges make their decisions.
-These will be identified with a star sticker. - 12.
-Outstanding First Year member exhibits will be kept at the Mathews building until the end of the day.
-These will be identified with a happy face sticker. - 13.
-All other exhibits should be taken to the Exhibit Building and placed in your club booth.
+All exhibits considered for State Fair will be kept at the Mathews building until judges make their decisions. - 12.
+All other exhibits should be taken to the Exhibit Building and placed in your club booth, or designated area.

-2023 GENERAL NON-LIVESTOCK RULES
+2024 GENERAL NON-LIVESTOCK RULES